Jimmy62138/Library-management/README.md

 - Save fonctionality into Sqlite3 database

 > The main goal of this library is to learn object-oriented programming with Python.
+> This includes object-oriented programming, unit testing, comments and docstrings.

 ## Tech